MarkusAmshove/Kluent/README.md

 # Attribution

-[Parts of the `assertSoftly` feature](https://github.com/MarkusAmshove/Kluent/pull/185#issuecomment-731777949) are best upon the great work of [Kotest](https://github.com/kotest/kotest) under the Apache 2.0 License.
+[Parts of the `assertSoftly` feature](https://github.com/MarkusAmshove/Kluent/pull/185#issuecomment-731777949) are based upon the great work of [Kotest](https://github.com/kotest/kotest) under the Apache 2.0 License.